nebari-dev/nebari/docs/source/02_get_started/03_usage.md

 ```
 Where `<password>` can be changed to any value.

-TODO: describe this section with more precision.
+TODO: describe this section more precisely.
 Where should the script be imported?
 Any exceptions for password characters?

 ### Render config file
 Next, we will render the files from `qhub-config.yaml` running